Non-Stationary Critical Phenomena: Expanding The Critical Point: Simulations: coarsening and pseudo-criticality

 Mechanistically, this continuum of speeds appears to derive from the effective truncation of the (in principle) infinite interfacial boundary solutions, when a bubble defect (for example) has a finite size.
 In thermodynamic terms, the change in chemical potential across the edge of the bubble differs from the theoretical coexistence value, and thus a different flux across the boundary is incurred, in turn leading to a distinct procession speed.
 The size of this effect then follows from the degree of truncation, and thus the size of the defect.

 We remark that such a phenomenon is surprising--- conventionally one does not expect such coarsening in 1D owing to the lack of surface tension \cite{bray_coarsening_2003}, and indeed surface tension is absent here.
 Instead, this effect is strictly a consequence of active transport and the distinct emergent velocities that happen in the context of phase separation.
+Whilst the presented data is inconclusive in terms of empirically determining a scaling exponent for such coarsening, it would be interesting to ask whether the system exhibits typical $t^{1/3}$ behaviour associated with conserved dynamics (model B) \cite{bray_coarsening_2003}, or if the presence of persistent transport across domains allows for faster, $t^{1/2}$, scaling normally associated with model A, or otherwise.